Pinckneyville, Illinois: Demographics

-As of the 2000 United States census, 1,331 of the 5,464 residents were black, however this population total includes the inmates of Pinckneyville Correctional Center, who are mostly African-American.

-Today, Pinckneyville is home to the Illinois Rural Heritage museum.
-In 2010, it was awarded the Governor's Hometown Award.

 Education

 Elementary schools in Pinckneyville include District #50, CCSD 204, and St. Bruno Catholic School.
 Tamaroa grade school also feeds into the high school.
 Pinckneyville Community High School is the only high school serving the Pinckneyville area.
 The mascot is the panther.
 School colors are Columbia, Navy, and White.
 PCHS has longtime rivalries with DuQuoin High School and Nashville Community High School.

 Pinckneyville is known for its boys basketball program, winning over 2,000 games and appearing in the State Finals Tournament 11 times (winning in 1948, 1994 and 2001).